 Why can’t we see the far side of the moon?

 The simple answer is that the moon rotates around its axis in the same time that it takes to revolve around the earth.
 This phenomenon is called Tidal Locking.
 Take a piece of stone, tie it to a string and put a colored sticker on one side.
 Preferably on the side of the string that you are holding.
 Spin it around yourself.
 The sticker will always face you.
 That is almost what is happening in the case of the moon.
-Except that it is also rotating around its own axis.
-Take a look at the GIF below to better understand this mechanism.
+Except that it is also rotating around its axis.
+Take a look at the GIF below to understand this mechanism better.

 How is it different from the front side?